haskell/hie-bios/README.md

   * The filepath can be a file.
     * This is convenient if components are overlapping.

-This way we specified for our whole project, which component needs to be compiled given a source file.
+This way we specified which component needs to be compiled given a source file for our whole project.

 #### Debugging a `stack` cradle

-If you find that `hie-bios` can't load a certain component or file, you may run `stack repl` and `stack repl <component name>` to see if `stack` succeeds building your project.
+If you find that `hie-bios` can't load a certain component or file, run `stack repl` and `stack repl <component name>` to see if `stack` succeeds in building your project.
 Chances are that there is a problem in your project and if you fix that, `hie-bios` will succeed to load it.

 Also, see notes for [testing your configuration](#testing-your-configuration).